GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 This altyprium sword is somewhat light for its design, and features a small strange curve on the last few inches of the blade.
 It is one of the most comfortable swords to swing by most skilled swordsmen. *A critical hit with this weapon also inflicts the effect of an electric attack*.
 If name is known, *user gains a +1 bonus to attacks with it.
 Additionally, anytime they peform a critical hit with any melee attack or slam a foe- they may use their reaction to also inflict an electric attack.
 This may occur even if the sword is sheathed*.

+**Zenetessore** (*unique*)
+$8,650 , 8.75 lbs.
+Crossbow
+This oaken crossbow features inlays gilded in copper and brass depicting some creature's slaying- though no one can agree on what the creature is. *Attacks with this weapon gain a +1 bonus for the purpose of inflicting a critical hit.
+If name is known, when the weapon's attack would qualify to damage armor against an unarmored foe, that creature must perform an incapcitation save*.

 **Zerun's Eye**
 $11,500 , neg.
 None (see below)